kaidez/kaidez.com/_drafts/2015-3-26-parlor-redesign.md

 Managing search engine optimization is pretty easy with WordPress.
 It's SEO-ready out of the box and if then install [Yoast's WordPress SEO plugin](https://wordpress.org/plugins/wordpress-seo/ "Read more about Yoast's WordPress SEO plugin"), configuring SEO is a straight-forward process.

 But Parlor is a local business and there are other hair salons in the area.
+So placing higher in search results isn't easy: a local SEO strategy was required.

+We spent some time reviewing what other salons were doing for their websites, SEO-wise.
+And while some where dropping the ball completely, there were much more that were doing things right then wrong.

+We looked at their web presence and code to see where we can better them.
+I'm not going to go into great detail about what we did because, well, competition is competition.

+But I will say this...

+* code needs to be added to some core WordPress files to make it more local SEO-friendly.

+* Google is liking mobile-friendly sites more and more everyday.

+* offline SEO is just as important as online SEO.